MakisChristou/list-rs/README.md

 Commands:
   add       Adds a task
-  remove    Removes a task
-  update    Updates a task with a given id list      Lists a single task or all all       List all tasks archived  List archived tasks archive   Set a task to Archived done      Sets a task to Done undone    Sets a task to Undone search    Search for a task by its contents undo      Revert last change help      Print this message or the help of the given subcommand(s)
+  remove    Removes a task with a given id update    Updates a task with a given id list      Lists a single task or all all       List all tasks archived  List archived tasks archive   Sets a task with a given id to Archived done      Sets a task with a given id to Done undone    Sets a task with a given id to Undone search    Search for a task by its contents undo      Revert last change help      Print this message or the help of the given subcommand(s)